basemkhirat/elasticsearch/readme.md

 ##### Update indices defined in `es.php` config file.

-Note that updating operation recreates the index if exists.
+Note that updating operation updates indices setting, aliases and mapping and don't delete the indexed data.

 ```bash
 # Update all indices in config file.